intel-iot-devkit/how-to-code-samples/equipment-activity-monitor/javascript/README.md

     $ git clone https://github.com/intel-iot-devkit/how-to-code-samples.git

-Want to download a .zip file?
-In your web browser, go to <a href="https://github.com/intel-iot-devkit/how-to-code-samples">https://github.com/intel-iot-devkit/how-to-code-samples</a> and click the **Download ZIP** button at the lower right.
+To download a .zip file, in your web browser go to <a href="https://github.com/intel-iot-devkit/how-to-code-samples">https://github.com/intel-iot-devkit/how-to-code-samples</a> and click the **Download ZIP** button at the lower right.
 Once the .zip file is downloaded, uncompress it, and then use the files in the directory for this example.

 ## Adding the program to Intel® XDK IoT Edition